0AnonymousSite0/QA_for_CEM/README.md

 The CEM-EKB is available through this link (https://drive.google.com/drive/folders/1HL8hW_Co47fOPF_PnIogpBSo-REPQ1jc?usp=sharing).

-# 5. Reuse of the CEM-QA test and training dataset
+# 5. Reuse of the CEM-QA test and training datasets

 The CEM-QA test dataset containing 5,050 questions is manually annotated with four features, including the question source, 40 third-tier subdomains, single-answer multiple-choice question (SAMCQ) or multiple-answer multiple-choice question (MAMCQ), and calculation question or non-calculation question.